Diadochi: Seleucid Empire

+Antigonid Macedonia

 Decline and fall

-This division was to last for a century, before the Antigonid Kingdom finally fell to Rome, and the Seleucids were harried from Persia by the Parthians and forced by the Romans to relinquish control in Asia Minor.
+This division was to last for a century, before the Antigonid Kingdom finally fell to the Roman Republic, and the Seleucids were harried from Persia by the Parthians and forced by the Romans to relinquish control in Asia Minor.
 A rump Seleucid kingdom survived in Syria until finally conquered by Pompey in 64 BC.
 The Ptolemies lasted longer in Alexandria, though as a client under Rome.
 Egypt was finally annexed to Rome in 30 BC.

 Historical uses as a title

 Aulic

 In the formal "court" titulature of the Hellenistic empires ruled by dynasties we know as Diadochs, the title was not customary for the Monarch, but has actually been proven to be the lowest in a system of official rank titles, known as Aulic titulature, conferred – ex officio or nominatim – to actual courtiers and as an honorary rank (for protocol) to various military and civilian officials.
 Notably in the Ptolemaic Kingdom, it was reported as the lowest aulic rank, under Philos, during the reign of Ptolemy V Epiphanes.